freiremelgiz/ECE532-FinalProject/README.md

 ![formula](https://render.githubusercontent.com/render/math?math=\hat{y}_i=\sigma%28\sum_{k=1}^rv_k\sigma%28\sum_{j=1}^nx_{ij}w_{kj}%29%29)

 I did this using Backpropagation via Stochastic Gradient Descent.
+With regard to the parameters of the neural network, I chose a number of hidden nodes to start with, usually 200.
+And a step size of 0.01.
+After iterating to what appears to be a global minimum, I tried increasing the number of hidden nodes and iterating to a minimum with similar loss value.
+Sometimes the loss value would decrease further and othertimes is would hover at a similar value.
+In the latter case, I determined the neural network is appropriately trained.

 Once the neural network weights w and v are trained, the final classification of the test set is performed with